 }

 will return whatever is in location x[i] even if i were equal to -10 or 10 (assuming either subscript is still within the address space of the program).
-This may be sensitive information or even a return address, which if altered can change the program flow.
+This can be sensitive information or even a return address, which if altered can change the program flow.

 The following code is more appropriate and would not violate the boundaries of the array x: